hwacha/bagh/rules.md

 A boosted heal will heal one more point for each boost, and can overheal one more point past 4HP.
 For example, a player with 4HP and a boost of 2 will heal by 3 points, but will be capped at a max overheal of 4 base limit + 2 boost = 6HP max overheal.

 If an attacker attacks on the same turn as a player tries to heal, they will be **interrupted** before healing.
 However, if the healer has advantage over the attacker, then the healing will go through along with the attack.
 For example, if a player with advantage of 1 heals while a player with no advantage attacks, the healing player will take 1 damage but heal by 1, resulting in no net change of HP.

-## Controls
-Use application commands to interact with the `BAGH` Bot.
-To play, type `/join` to gain the `bagher` role.
-To start a game, right click on a server member, and click on `Apps->challenge` on someone else with the `bagher` role.
-Once a challenge has been accepted, a new thread will appear.
-In that thread, you will see the state of the game as well as a log of each action taken.